ricardoleal20/ChangeForge/README.md

 4. Push your changes to your fork.
 5. Create a pull request.

+For a more detailed guide, please read our [contributing document](https://github.com/ricardoleal20/ChangeForge/blob/main/docs/CONTRIBUTING.md).

 ## License

 Project Name is released under the [MIT License](LICENSE).